Loading course content...

 text-decoration: underline;

-}The styles defined inside the curly braces ({}) will then be assigned to all the selected elements.
+}The styles defined within curly braces ({}) will then be applied to all selected elements.

 p {